vedansh-malhotra/pl-ucb-star-assessments/questions/CS169A/original_questions/add_pg13_to_movies/question.md

-# From S15 quiz 1
+# Add and validate a field on the RottenPotatoes Movie model

 The MPAA rating PG-13 was introduced in 1984.
-Enhance the Movie class to check that the "PG-13" rating is only accepted as valid if the movie was released on or after 1/1/1984.
+Enhance the Movie class to check that the "PG-13" rating is only accepted as valid if the movie was released on or after 1-Jan-1984.

 Recall that: